lorainemg/ml-questions/Carnegie Mellon University (CMU)/unsupervised.md

    1. To what class (hollow circles or full circles) would we assign the unlabeled point A is we were training a Gaussian classifier using only the labeled data points (with no re-weighting)?

-      *Hollow class.
+      **Answer:** *Hollow class.
 Note that the hollow points are much more spread out and so the Gaussian learned for them will have a higher variance.*

    2. To what class (hollow circles or full circles) would we assign the unlabeled point A is we were training a classifier using the re-weighting procedure described above?

-      *Again, the hollow class.
+      **Answer:** *Again, the hollow class.
 Re-weighting will not change the result since it will be done independently for each of the two classes, and will produce very similar class centers to the ones in 1 above.*

    3. When we handle a polynomial regression problem, we would like to decide what degree of polynomial to use in order to fit a test set.
 The table below describes the dis-agreement between the different polynomials on unlabeled data and also the disagreement with the labeled data.
 Based on the method presented in class, which polynomial should we chose for this data? **Which of the two tables do you prefer?**